hdShang/arxiv-daily/docs/cs-CL/2025-09-08/papers/250906652v2-intrex-a-dataset-for-modeling-engagement-in-educational-conversation.md

 ---
 layout: default
-title: IntrEx: A Dataset for Modeling Engagement in Educational Conversations
+title: "IntrEx: A Dataset for Modeling Engagement in Educational Conversations"
 ---

 # IntrEx: A Dataset for Modeling Engagement in Educational Conversations